coding-panda/panda-pods-repeater-field/README.txt

 Add: Now items can be moved to trash and restored from trash.

 = 1.2.0 =
-Change: Now saving table post_name instead of ID to solve the problem of migration
+Change: Now saving table post_name instead of ID to solve the problem of migration.
+It won't affect the saved data, but you will have to update the field in Pods - pick the right one again in order to migrate properly.